yosef116/limit-of-RLVR/README.md

 ## Overview

-Here's the converted section in Markdown for your `README.md`, preserving the structure and clarity of the original web layout:

----

-## 🧠 Introducing Our Work

 Recent breakthroughs in reasoning-focused large language models (LLMs)—like OpenAI-o1, DeepSeek-R1, and Kimi-1.5—have heavily relied on **Reinforcement Learning with Verifiable Rewards (RLVR)**.
 RLVR replaces human annotations with automated rewards (such as verified math answers or passed code tests) to enable scalable self-improvement.
 While RLVR enhances behaviors like **self-reflection** and **iterative refinement**, a critical question remains in the pursuit of continually self-evolving reasoning abilities: